ccguyka/blog/_posts/2017-01-01-working-effectively-with-legacy-code-michael-c-feathers.md

 tags: [java, testing, legacy]
 ---

-This is an article about the book `Working Effectively with Legacy Code` by Michael C. Feathers and my thougths about it.
+This is an article about the book `Working Effectively with Legacy Code` by Michael C. Feathers and my thoughts about it.

 # Legacy Code